NightfuryEquinn/MOFE/README.md

 # 📜 MOFE
 ## ⚙️ Platform Used: VS Code, Oppo A95 on Android 13 (API 33)

-This project is solely for the purpose of creating a Firebase application
+This project is solely for the purpose of creating a Firebase application to explore new libraries and frameworks.
+This app is only for my significant other 💞

 <hr />